HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 Figure 2: Energy Conversion Matrix (example)

 Even this simple example is surprisingly complex.
 Zwicky examined single conversions for 10 different "energy forms" in a 2-dimensional matrix.
-Try it - and you will be surprised about how much you learn about energy.
+Try it - and you will be surprised by how much you learn about energy.

 The first problem was to identify and properly define the dimensions of the problem - that is to say, the relevant issues involved.
 These include technical, financial, political and ethical issues.
-One of the advantages of MA is that there are no formal constraints to mixing and comparing such different types of issues.
+One of the advantages of GMA is that there are no formal constraints to mixing and comparing such different types of issues.
 On the contrary, if we are really to get to the bottom of the policy problem, we must treat all relevant issues together.

 This segment of the shelter matrix contains 2304 possible configurations, one of which is shown in the figure.
 (The number of possible configurations is the product of the number of conditions under each parameter: 4x4x4x3x3x4).
 It is fairly easy - by hand - to identify and mark out a few dozen realistic policy configurations.
 Examining all possible configurations, however, would take a good deal more time and effort.
-Furthermore, the original 10-dimensional shelter matrix contained more than 300,000 possible configurations - far too many to deal with by hand.
+Furthermore, the original 10-dimensional shelter matrix contained more than 500,000 possible configurations - far too many to deal with by hand.

-CCA is based upon the insight that there may be numerous pairs of conditions in the morphological field, which are mutually inconsistent or contradictory.
-For instance, in the Shelter Program matrix (Figure 3), the condition "All (citizens) take the same risk" is incompatible with that of "No geographical priority" - if it is assumed that an adversary would, indeed, make geographical priorities by concentrating on bombing larger cities.
+CCA is based upon the insight that there may be numerous pairs of conditions in the morphological field which are mutually incompatible.
+For instance, in the Shelter Program matrix, the condition "All (persons) take the same risk" is incompatible with that of "No geographical priority" - if it is assumed that an adversary would, indeed, make geographical priorities by concentrating on bombing larger cities or industrial centres.
 Similarly, the shelter philosophy of "All get same shelter quality" is not consistent with any form of geographical priority.
+To the extent that a particular pair of conditions is a blatant contradiction, then all those configurations containing this pair of conditions would also be internally inconsistent.

 There are three types of inconsistencies involved here: purely logical contradictions (i.e. those based on the nature of the concepts involved); empirical constraints (i.e. relationships judged be highly improbable or implausible on empirical grounds), and normative constraints (e.g. relationships ruled out on e.g. ethical or political grounds).

-Figure 4: Internal consistency matrix.
+Figure 4: Cross-consistency assessment (CCA) matrix.

 This technique, of using pair-wise consistency relationships between conditions to weed out internally inconsistent configurations, is made possible by a principle of dimensionally inherent in the morphological approach.
 While the number of configurations in a morphological field grows exponentially with each new parameter, the number of pair-wise relationships between conditions grows only as a quadratic polynomial -- or, more specifically, proportional to the triangular number series.
 Naturally, there are practical limits reached even with quadratic growth.
 The point, however, is that a morphological field involving as many as 100,000 formal configurations requires no more than a few hundred pair-wise evaluations in order to create a solution space.